sindresorhus/got/readme.md

 By default, redirects will use [method rewriting](https://tools.ietf.org/html/rfc7231#section-6.4).
 For example, when sending a POST request and receiving a `302`, it will resend the body to the new location using the same HTTP method (`POST` in this case).

-To disable method rewriting, set this to `false`.

 ###### maxRedirects

 Type: `number`<br>